Union Pacific Diesel Locomotive Painting, Lettering & Numbering

 Shield or Medallion?

 It's confusing.
-UP itself was confused when they made the PL&N for the six-axle road units.
-One part of the drawing refers to the medallion on the cab side as a shield, but the drawing list shows it as a medallion.
+UP itself was confused when they made the drawing for the six-axle road units.
+One part of the Painting, Lettering and Numbering drawing, or PL&N, refers to the medallion on the cab side as a shield, but the drawing list shows it as a medallion.

 In an index of over 28,000 drawings, UP does not use the word "Shield" in the drawing title for anything related to painting, lettering or numbering.